langitketujuh/l7-web/content/english/blog/langitketujuh-os-20230325-release-notes.md

 On live usb you can select the kernel you want to use, the latest kernel or use the LTS kernel.
 After the LangitKetujuh OS is installed on the HDD/SSD, the Linux LTS kernel will also be installed.

+## Wallpaper & Theme

+The display for background images is now more futuristic, elegant and minimalist.
+In fact, each wallpaper file is only about 19kb in size.
+We are also considering using a futuristic/tech styled wallpaper like this for future releases.

+{{< figure src=/images/blog/mockup-langitketujuh-os-20230325.webp alt="Wallpaper LangitKetujuh">}}

 ## KDE Apps

 Several KDE applications were also added, including: